How to build a website like Airbnb

 • Maybe becoming a supplier yourself

-• Faking initial supply (scraping listings from the web or find the listing your customer booked manually).
+• Faking initial supply (scraping listings from the web or finding the listing your customer booked manually).

-Airbnb famously contacted hosts on Craigslist and encouraged them to sign up on Airbnb, as has been documented by Dave Gooden.
+Airbnb famously contacted hosts on Craigslist and encouraged them to sign up on Airbnb, as Dave Gooden has documented.

 Screenshot of an email from "Jill D" to a Craigslist host that reads: "Hello, I an emailing you because you have one of the nicest listings on Craigslist in the Tahoe area, and I want to recommend you feature it on one of the largest vacation rental marketplaces on the web, Airbnb.
 The site already has 3,000,000 page views a month!
 Check it out here: HTTP://www.airbnb.com".